YaleDHLab/ani-yun-wiya/README.md

 # Ani-yun-wiya | ᎠᏂᏴᏫᏯ
-A theme for Omeka 2.x, based on Interactive Mechanics’ Omeka Starter Theme.
+A theme for Omeka 2.x, based on Interactive Mechanics’ [Omeka Starter Theme](https://github.com/InteractiveMechanics/omeka-starter-theme).

+This theme was designed for two purposes:
+* Built from the ground up to be based on Bootstrap 3.x
+* Accomodate the [UIowa Libraries’](https://github.com/ui-libraries) Scriptus plugin, a crowdsourced transcription layer for Omeka.

 ## Fonts
 Ani-yun-wiya uses a variety of commercial fonts, which must be licensed.
 These include: